-This quasi-experimental study was performed on mothers with preterm neonates (28-32 weeks gestation) admitted to the NICU of one Hospital in Bojnourd, Iran, in 2021 with IRCT code of 20210127050152N1.
-The sample size was determined at 14 cases in each group using the formula of "Determination of sample size based on mean and standard deviation comparison of the dependent variable in two populations", based on a pilot study and on the basis of the variable of the mental health score of mothers with premature infants.
+This quasi-experimental study was performed on mothers with preterm neonates (28-32 weeks gestation) admitted to the NICU of one Hospital in Bojnourd, Iran, in 2021.
+The sample size was determined at 14 cases in each group using the formula of "Determination of sample size based on mean and standard deviation comparison of the dependent variable in two populations" based on a pilot study and on the basis of the variable of the mental health score of mothers with premature infants.
 Finally, data analysis was performed on 60 subjects (n=30 in each group).
 In computing the minimum sample size, 95% confidence level and 80% test power was considered.

-N= $[(1.96 + 0.84)^2 \times (41.9^2 + 87.8^2)] / (38.32-73.42)^2$

-The inclusion criteria for neonates were lacking congenital anomalies, the need for invasive mechanical ventilation (ventilator), cerebral haemorrhage (grades 3 and 4), or the need for advanced resuscitation during hospitalization, as well as having a stable clinical condition (pink neonate colour, body temperature of 36-37 degrees, and oxygen saturation of above 90%) and a five-minute Apgar score of above 7.
+N= $[(1.96 + 0.84)^2 \times (41.9^2 + 87.8^2)] / (38.32-73.42)^2$ invasive mechanical ventilation (ventilator), cerebral haemorrhage (grades 3 and 4), or the need for advanced resuscitation during hospitalization, as well as having a stable clinical condition (pink baby colour, body temperature of 36-37 degrees, and oxygen saturation of above 90%) and a five-minute Apgar score of above 7.